 Some homeowners insurance companies offer a standard package with increased blanket coverage that does not require an appraisal.
-If the basic policy includes coverage up to $1,000 for jewelry, for example, you may have the option to increase the coverage to $5,000 or more to cover all jewellery items.
-The scheduled personal property endorsement is optional, just like blanket coverage, and comes at an additional cost.
+If the basic policy includes coverage up to $1,000 for jewelry, for example, you may have the option to increase the coverage to $5,000 or more to cover all jewelry items.
+The scheduled personal property endorsement is optional, just like blanket coverage, and is an additional cost.

 What does scheduled personal property cover?

 Though specific limits and exclusions vary by insurance company and policy type, most homeowners insurance policies limit certain items in the standard policy.
-For example, if you lose an item away from your home, there may be a cap of $500 or $1,000 to replace the item, and you could be subject to the homeowners policy deductible.
-However, if you have the items listed under scheduled personal property, you are covered for the full value on- and off-premises.
+For example, if a high-value item is stolen, there may be a cap of $500 or $1,000 to replace it, and you could be subject to the homeowners policy deductible.
+However, if you schedule your personal property, you are covered for its full value on- and off-premises.

-As another example, say you just got engaged and your engagement right is valued at $7,500; your homeowners insurance policy has a jewelry sublimit of $2,500 with a $1,000 deductible.
-Your ring gets stolen and after a thorough police search, it is not recovered.
-Under a standard homeowners policy, the most you would recoup for your lost engagement ring is $1,500.
-If you have it listed under scheduled personal property, you would recoup up to the full $7,500 value, less any deductible chosen for the coverage.
+As another example, say you just got engaged, and your engagement ring is valued at $7,500; your homeowners insurance policy has a jewelry sublimit of $2,500 with a $1,000 deductible.
+Your ring is stolen and after a thorough police search, it is not recovered.
+Under a standard homeowners policy, the most you would recoup for your engagement ring is $1,500.
+If you have it listed under scheduled personal property, you would recoup up to the full purchased or appraised $7,500 value, less any policy deductible if you have one.

-Another benefit to having a scheduled personal property endorsement is the extra coverage perks you would not have under standard personal property coverage.
+Another benefit of a scheduled personal property endorsement is the extra coverage you would not have under standard personal property coverage.
 With scheduled personal property, you also typically get: